VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula
-     By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf
+     By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf .
+This flag is available only in enterprise version of VictoriaMetrics
   -finalMergeDelay duration
      The delay before starting final merge for per-month partition after no new data is ingested into it.
 Final merge may require additional disk IO and CPU resources.
 Final merge may increase query speed and reduce disk space usage in some cases.
 Zero value disables final merge
   -flagsAuthKey string